Installing Hermine

 file which should be

 placed at the root of the project.
+Relevant configuration variables

-By default, a superadmin user is created with admin / admin
+At first launch, a superadmin user is created with admin / admin

 credential.